greed2411/ASF/README.md

 ## What is ASF?

-A Spam Filter built for Pugaar.
+A Spam Filter built for [VIT-Pugaar](https://github.com/bhaveshpraveen/VIT-Pugaar).

 ## Demo